Vue - The Road To

 Quality reduction and lazy loading score

-Nuxt-Picture and image formats
+NuxtPicture and modern image formats

 Nuxt Picture

-Lighthouse SEO score improvements
+Lighthouse SEO score

 Improved SEO score